-Janice's Favorite Historical Mysteries
+Janice's Favorite Mysteries

 (To find out the order of a mystery series, I highly recommend the Stop, You're Killing Me site, through which you can look up a mystery series by author or by character name.)